-- Asset Team it is formed to handle, manage, and resolve all the ESG related investment matters.
+- Sustainable Investment Team it is composed of two sub-teams, namely the Asset Team and ESG Specialists. - 1) Asset Team it is formed to handle, manage, and resolve all the ESG related investment matters.
 It is composed of investment personnel from equity, fixed income, and ETF investment teams.
 The main responsibility of Asset Team in the space of proxy voting is to assess the voting recommendations provided by ISS to ensure the recommendations are in line with the best interests of clients and the PVP.
-Asset Team may refer the voting decision to CIO for override if the voting decision contradicts any of the principles in this policy.
+Asset Team may defer the voting decision to CIO for override if the voting decision contradicts any of the principles in this policy.
 After voting, Asset Team verifies voting results announced by the listed company and report to the ESG Committee.
 Further, to ensure the proxy voting mechanism is effective, annual implementation report will be composed by the Asset Team and tabled to the ESG Committee for review and discussion in meeting.
-The report should be detailed with information on overridden voting decisions. - ESG specialists coordinate each proxy voting with the Asset Team and Operations Department to ensure the proxy voting is properly handled and casted. - CIO decides and overrides voting decisions when the voting decision is referred to CIO as it is viewed that potential contradiction any of the principles in the PVP.
+The report should be detailed with information on overridden voting decisions. - 2) ESG Specialists coordinate each proxy voting with the Asset Team and Operations Department to ensure the proxy voting is properly handled and casted. - Operations Department it is responsible for excising the votes in the designated procedure and at the designated time in accordance with listed companies' voting guidelines, and for delivering voting records to the Asset Team.

-- Operations Department is responsible for excising the votes in the designated procedure and at the designated time in accordance with listed companies' voting guidelines, and for delivering voting records to the Asset Team. - ESG Committee meets regularly to review proxy voting activities and ensure the procedures and results comply with relevant principles, with a particular focus on discretionary voting decisions made by portfolio managers and cases where votes are abstained.
+- CIO decides and overrides voting decisions when the voting decision is deferred to CIO as it is viewed that potential contradiction any of the principles in the PVP. - ESG Committee meets regularly to review proxy voting activities and ensure the procedures and results comply with relevant principles, with a particular focus on discretionary voting decisions made by portfolio managers and cases where votes are abstained.
 The ESG Committee will examine the rationale for such voting decisions and decide if conflicts of interests exist.